šŸ« Psychonaut POV

 When I wanted to go back to pharmacology and neurology, I thought, could psychedelics be a solution for those brain injury patients now?
 It was becoming a hot topic, and like many people, I had had my own eye-opening experiences.
 I got curious, started poking around, and found the Microdosing Collective.
 I partnered with Dr. Evan Lewis on research into how psychedelics could help neurology patients.
 I also got my own certifications in psychedelic science and therapy and became a prescriber for the Canadian Special Access Program.

 My trajectory in psychedelics since then has been unexpected.
-It started with advising companies on pharmacology, formulation, and research, which led to establishing a consultancy called Beyond The Bench.
+It started with advising companies on pharmacology, formulation, and research, which led to establishing a consultancy called Beyond Consulting The Bench.
 I then began helping clinicians develop practices in integrative medicine and psychedelic-assisted therapy, such as the one I recently launched in Los Angeles, Modern Medicine Services.

 It's now become a mix of science, operations, and strategy, all focused on above-ground work.
 But I've realized we need to bridge the gap to the underground too.
 Now, through advocacy and lobbying, I'm working to include this valuable underground work in our scope, so that no one gets left behind.